jafr543/jafr543/README.md

-# Hi there!
-I'm Jafar Jaber 👋
+# Hi I'm Jafr Jaber 👋

 I am a highly disciplined, self-taught software developer focused on building solid foundations in computer science and software engineering.
 I chose the rigorous, deep-learning path to truly understand how systems work behind the scenes.